PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): Network ID
 - `--clientId` (string): Client ID
 - `--devicePolicy` (string): The policy to assign.
 Can be 'Whitelisted', 'Blocked', 'Normal' or 'Group policy'.
 Required.
-- `--groupPolicyId` (string): [optional] If 'devicePolicy' is set to 'Group policy' this param is used to specify the group policy ID.
+- `--groupPolicyId` (string): [Optional] If 'devicePolicy' is set to 'Group policy' this param is used to specify the group policy ID.

 ##### Example: